-This briefing relies on the Labour Force Survey (LFS) quarterly data from 2020 and 2021 (only quarters 1 and 2) and the Annual Population Survey (APS) from 2020.
+This briefing relies on data from the Labour Force Survey (LFS) for 2007 to 2022 and the Annual Population Survey (APS) for 2022.
 The LFS is the largest household study in the UK and provides the official measures of employment and unemployment.
-The APS includes most of the same individuals as the LFS but also includes and additional boost to the sample.
-Some variables are not available in the APS, however, and in those cases this briefing uses the LFS instead.
+The APS includes most of the same individuals as the LFS but also an additional boost to the sample.
+However, Some variables are unavailable in the APS, and in those cases, this briefing uses the LFS instead.
 The LFS/APS have some important limitations.
 Some people are excluded, such as residents of communal establishments like hostels, and other groups may be undercounted due to survey non-response.

-The ONS provided revised data with new population weights in 2021 in an effort to address the impact of the pandemic (see Office for National Statistics, 2021b).
+The ONS provided revised data with new population weights in 2021 to address the pandemic’s impact (see Office for National Statistics, 2021b).
 The Office for National Statistics (ONS) and the Migration Observatory have also published several pieces discussing the effects of the pandemic on the LFS/APS data collection and the reliability of the population estimates derived from those surveys (e.g. Athow, 2021; Sumption, 2021).

 Labour market variables in the LFS/APS

-To indicate the skill level associated with a person’s job, this briefing uses a four-category classification based on the amount of training required, developed by the Office of National Statistics (Office for National Statistics, 2010).
-This classification is based on the Standard Occupational Classification 2010 (SOC 2010) and distinguishes between low-skilled, medium-low skilled, medium-high skilled and high-skilled occupations.
-In this context, job skills mainly indicate the duration of education and training that are required to perform a job and do not consider other types of personal skills that are valued in the labour market.
+To indicate the skill level associated with a person’s job, this briefing uses a four-category classification based on the required training developed by the Office of National Statistics (Office for National Statistics, 2020).
+This classification is based on the Standard Occupational Classification 2020 (SOC 2020) and distinguishes between low-skilled, medium-low skilled, medium-high skilled and high-skilled occupations.
+In this context, job skills mainly indicate the duration of education and training required to perform a job and do not consider other types of personal skills valued in the labour market.

-Earnings information in the LFS is the self-reported gross weekly pay for the ‘reference week’ that interviewees are asked information about.
-To estimate yearly pay, this briefing calculates annualised figures, i.e. multiplies gross weekly pay by 52.
-LFS earnings figures calculated in this way are lower than other official figures on earnings that are taken from a different ONS data source, the Annual Survey on Hours and Earnings (ASHE).
-This is thought to be due to factors such as greater error in self-reporting of salaries in the LFS, and differences in the sample (in particular, ASHE only includes people who have been in their jobs for at least one year).
+Earnings information in the APS is the self-reported gross weekly pay for the ‘reference week’ that interviewees are asked information about.
+To estimate yearly income, this briefing calculates annualised figures, i.e. multiplies gross weekly pay by 52.
+APS earnings figures calculated in this way are lower than other official earnings figures taken from a different ONS data source, the Annual Survey on Hours and Earnings (ASHE).
+This is thought to be due to factors such as greater error in self-reporting of salaries in the LFS and differences in the sample (in particular, ASHE only includes people who have been in their jobs for at least one year).
 The earnings information in this briefing should thus be considered to be underestimated (Office for National Statistics, 2019).

 Margins of error in the estimates

 Because the LFS and APS are sample surveys, the estimates come with margins of error.
-This means that small differences between numbers or percentages may not be statistically significant.
-However, all the differences between groups that are described in the text of the briefing are statistically significant.
+This means minor differences between numbers or percentages may not be statistically significant.
+However, all the differences between groups described in the briefing text are statistically significant.
 A difference between two groups is considered statistically significant when the probability that this difference is caused by chance is very small.
-In that case, we assume that the differences we observe in the data are likely to exist in the population.
-Note that small differences between estimates for different groups may not be statistically significant, if they are not described in the narrative of the briefing.
+In that case, we assume that the differences we observe in the data will likely exist in the population.
+Note that minor differences between estimates for different groups may not be statistically significant if not described in the briefing narrative.

 Understanding the Policy